-Some examples of different types of objects in CLIPS are shown following:
+Some of the different types of objects in CLIPS are indicated in the following table.

-''' SYMBOL
+'''

-Dorky_Duck

-STRING

-"Dorky_Duck"

-FLOAT

-INTEGER

-MULTIFIELD

-(1 1.0 Dorky_Duck "Dorky_Duck")
+ObjectClassDorky_DuckSYMBOL"Dorky_Duck"STRING1.0FLOAT1INTEGER(1 1.0 Dorky_Duck "Dorky_Duck")MULTIFIELD<Pointer: 00AB12CD>EXTERNAL-ADDRESS[Dorky_Duck]DUCK

-DUCK

-[Dorky_Duck] '''
+'''

 The classes of SYMBOL, STRING, FLOAT, INTEGER, and MULTIFIELD have the same names as those you are familiar with from rule-based programming in CLIPS.
 These are called primitive object types because they are provided by CLIPS and automatically maintained as needed.
 These primitive types are mainly provided for use in generic functions.
 Two compound classes are NUMBER which is FLOAT or INTEGER, and LEXEME which is SYMBOL or STRING.
 The compound classes are provided for convenience if the type of number, or type of characters doesn't matter.